NedoProgrammer/Diswords/README.md

 ## How do I build it?

-To run this script, you'll need to build it.
+To run this bot, you'll need to build it.
 It uses .NET Core, which you can install here: https://dotnet.microsoft.com/download

 1. Clone the repository: `git clone https://github.com/NedoProgrammer/Diswords.git`